 If searching for one, it is not difficult to find half-decent toilets in town, but as you go deeper into the countryside, it will be more of a challenge.
-Get ready to use, probably for the first time in your life, a latrine, which basically is a hole in the ground where people do their things and where the stuff stays accumulated until is full, when a track comes and pipes it out.
-I have learned by experience that in latrines it is much easier to go to the toilet than in an normal WC, for the physiognomy of the body.
+Get ready to use, probably for the first time in your life, a latrine, which basically is a hole in the ground where people do their things and where the stuff stays accumulated until is full when a track comes and pipes it out.
+I have learned by experience that in latrines it is much easier to go to the toilet than in a normal WC, for the physiognomy of the body.
 However, you’ve got to be ready to stand the smell!!! 🙂

 Toilet paper shall be ALWAYS in your bag.
-You never know when Ethiopian food is going to betray you and don’t be surprise if there is no paper in the toilets as they normally use water for cleaning purposes.
+You never know when Ethiopian food is going to betray you and don’t be surprised if there is no paper in the toilets as they normally use water for cleaning purposes.
 If you are like me and you are a toilet paper regular user, you want to have one always with you.
 And I insist, always!

 Sanitizer is also recommended in case you need to disinfect your hands where no reliable source of water is available.

 Generally speaking, Ethiopia has a poor health care system and hospitals may lack professionals or facilities in different fields.
-Many graduated doctors flee the country in search of better opportunities. and that explains an estimation of a ratio of 2.6 physician per 100,000 inhabitants in Ethiopia.
+Many graduated doctors flee the country in search of better opportunities. and that explains an estimation of a ratio of 2.6 physicians per 100,000 inhabitants in Ethiopia.

-Common risks include: traffic accidents, water and food related diseases (typhus, typhoid fever, cholera), STDs like HIV-AIDS, etc. What to do about it?
-Well, being aware of these things and applying common sense: drink bottled water, avoid salads, make sure that the food is properly cooked, try to make sure that you eat in places where you would trust the kitchen (have a look at the toilet, it’s always good indicator of their cleaning standards), avoid unprotected sex, and hire well rated guides / tourist companies who drive safely.
+Common risks include traffic accidents, water and food-related diseases (typhus, typhoid fever, cholera), STDs like HIV-AIDS, etc. What to do about it?
+Well, being aware of these things and applying common sense: drink bottled water, avoid salads, make sure that the food is properly cooked, try to make sure that you eat in places where you would trust the kitchen (have a look at the toilet, it’s always good indicator of their cleaning standards), avoid unprotected sex, and hire well-rated guides/tourist companies who drive safely.

 Basic treatment for injuries and accidents are available at any given health clinic, but major surgery can be a challenge and many people who can afford it do medical tourism to neighboring countries like Kenya or further Asian destinations like India or Thailand.

 Curious Legend: I was told once that if you have the unfortunate event of hitting and killing somebody on the road outside Addis (an animal, a person, whatever) you should not get off the car and help, as the locals around will beat you to death; rather, you stop in the next town and communicate whatever happened to the police station and assume the consequences (compensation? jail?).
-This has always puzzled me and since I still did not encounter the situation I do not know what would I do when it happens (if it happens), if following my instincts and obligations of helping the person I just injured (or killed) or follow the locals’ advice and care for my life.
-I apologize for not being able to tell you more here, but I’m confident that outside Addis, if you are traveling with a guide or a driver, they should know where the nearest hospital or police station are located and guide you through.
+This has always puzzled me and since I still did not encounter the situation I do not know what would I do when it happens (if it happens) if following my instincts and obligations of helping the person I just injured (or killed) or follow the locals’ advice and care for my life.
+I apologize for not being able to tell you more here, but I’m confident that outside Addis if you are traveling with a guide or a driver, they should know where the nearest hospital or police station are located and guide you through.